Cook Like Czechs

 STEP 1: Start by measuring and preparing all the ingredients in the recipe.

-STEP 3: Cover the bowl with a clean tea towel and let rise in a warm place for about 30-45 minutes.
+STEP 3: Cover the bowl with a clean tea towel or plastic wrap and let it rest in a warm place for 30-45 minutes, until bubbly.

 Making yeast starter.